 Have you ever noticed that after body checking you often feel shitty?
 It’s like things were going fine but then you have to go look in the mirror and see how your stomach looks and no matter how it actually looks, you’ll feel bad about it?

 Eating disorders are sneaky, tricky beasts.
 They find ways to hijack our thoughts and feelings and ruin EVERYTHING.

-When I started seeing a dietitian again quite recently, she challenged me to catch myself when I want to body-check and see how it would feel to ignore those desires.
+When you notice the urge to body-check, try to take a step back.
 How would it feel to walk away from the mirror?
-How would it feel to not look at my reflection in a window?
+How would it feel to not look at your reflection in a window?

 When we commit to not body-checking, it can feel scary at first.
 Our eating disorders will ask how on earth we’re supposed to know that our bodies haven’t changed?!